alphagov/forms/research/2023-09-26-Form_Completers_Accessibility.md

 # Accessibility Research: Form Completers

+## 2023-09-26 / Sprint 35

+## Aims
+- To observe and draw insights from the experiences of ‘Form Completers’ with access needs

+## Users
+- Members of the public with access needs
+- 6

+## Methodology
+- Usability Testing (Accessibility focus)

 ## Key Headlines

 - There was lots of positive feedback on how online forms help people with access needs complete forms.